praveenpkg8/portfolio/content/about/_index.md

 #### EXPERIENCE GAINED:

 From college first year I was fascinated in programming languages and coding contest.
 I started to have Internship experience at the end semester of second year.

-Got exposure in Android application, how a **android application** would work in **Dotless Technology**.
+Got exposure in Android application, how an **android application** would work in **Dotless Technology**.
 This gave me a confidence that I can build something up.
 I have designed a simple authentication application and activity navigation mechanism application.
 It was a one month internship period where I benefited learning this much.

 At the start of third year of college, I was awarded a government tender for designing a online web portal to monitor enrolled colleges. **EDII - Entrepreneurship Development Institute of India** had a **AIEDP** program where many technical institution would enroll in it to have entrepreneurial experience.
 Application core architecture design is to track the colleges using activity they performed in a academic year.
 I was in the core committee for **drafting architecture of the project**.
 Developed **user interface** part with Angular.